 1. Begin with biscuit topping.
 Whisk together flour, baking powder, baking soda, sugar and salt in a large bowl.

-2. Cut in butter using pastry blender, two knives, or fingertips.
+2. Cut in butter using pastry blender or fingertips.
 To cut in means to blend the solid fat with the dry ingredients.
 The finished product should look like coarse cornmeal with some larger chunks the size of peas.
-If using your hands work quickly as you don’t want the heat from your hands to melt the butter.

-8. Place chicken and broth in a soup pot or dutch oven and bring to a boil.
-Reduce heat to low and simmer for 8-10 minutes or until just cooked through.
-Remove chicken and SAVE THE BROTH in a large measuring cup or bowl.
+5. Place broth in a medium pot and bring to a boil.
+Add chicken.
+Reduce heat to low and bare simmer for 10-15 minutes or until just cooked through.
+Remove chicken and save the broth in a large measuring cup or bowl.

-9. Add oil to the now empty soup pot/dutch oven and put heat to medium high.
+6. Add oil to the now empty soup pot/dutch oven and put heat to medium high.
 Add onion, carrots and celery and saute for 5 minutes, stirring occasionally.
-Add 1/2 tsp. salt and 1/4 tsp. pepper to veggies.
-NOTE: THIS ISN’T THE WHOLE AMOUNT OF SALT AND PEPPER – that’s what divided means.
+Add 1/2 tsp. of the salt and 1/4 tsp. of the pepper to veggies.

-13. Add butter to now empty soup pot/dutch oven and melt over medium heat.
+9. Add butter to now empty soup pot/dutch oven and melt over medium heat.
 Add flour and whisk continuously for about 1 to 2 minutes.
-You want to cook that flour to decrease the grittiness and also to enhance the flavor.
-It may begin to smell like toast – this is the wheat actually cooking/browning.
-Good things!

-14. Add about 1 c. of your liquids (hence why it’s easy to have all in the same bowl) and whisk continuously.
-As soon as what you added has been absorbed, add more until all the liquid (milk and broth) as well as thyme has been added.
-Once it’s all been added, simmer for a minute or two until thickened.
-If you stop whisking and walk away, there is a decent chance the milk will “catch” on the bottom and burn, changing the whole flavor of your cream sauce.
-Whisk while scraping the bottom of the pan.
+10. Add about 1 c. of your liquids and whisk continuously.
+As soon as liquid has been absorbed, add more until all the liquid (milk and broth) as well as thyme has been added.
+Simmer for a minute or two until thickened.

-18. Bake in preheated oven for 30 to 35 minutes or until biscuits are golden and filling is bubbling.
+13. Bake in preheated oven for 30 to 35 minutes or until biscuits are golden and filling is bubbling.
+Serve